codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/computer-programming-formatting-source-code.md

 ```

 But most other spaces are optional.
-For example, the program in the top-left pane, `Goodbye2.java` *is* legal.
+For example, the program in the top-left pane, `Goodbye.java` *is* legal.
 To compile and run the code, press the "Run!"
-{Run!}(sh .guides/bg.sh javac code/Goodbye2.java java -cp code/ Goodbye2 )
+{Run!}(sh .guides/bg.sh javac code/1/Goodbye.java java -cp code/1/ Goodbye )

 The newlines are optional, too.
-For example, we could write the same program like the example `Goodbye3.java` in the bottom-left pane.
+For example, we could write the same program like the example `Goodbye.java` in the bottom-left pane.
 To compile and run the code, press the "Run!"
-{Run!}(sh .guides/bg.sh javac code/Goodbye3.java java -cp code/ Goodbye3 )
+{Run!}(sh .guides/bg.sh javac code/2/Goodbye.java java -cp code/2/ Goodbye )